When the Wolf Comes Home

 Who This Is For

 Anyone who processes complicated feelings about a parent they lost or who left, this one is going to find the bruise.
-It’s for people who miss the emotional weight of peak Stephen King, who liked Firestarter or It, and who want a horror novel that swings fully and earns its landing.
-Be ready to feel things you weren’t expecting to feel.
+It’s for people who grew up on horror that actually had something to say underneath the scares, the kind that used monsters to get at real human damage.
+If you like horror novel and you’re not afraid of feeling something you weren’t expecting to feel, this is for you.

-⭐⭐⭐⭐⭐ Did not expect to feel this much.
+⭐⭐⭐⭐⭐ Did not expect to feel or love this book so much.
 Read it.

 Tags horror, fairy tale horror, family trauma, emotional, mood: intense and beautiful